Emma Kinema

-Emma Kinema is an American labor organizer and the senior campaign lead of CODE-CWA, the Communication Workers of America's Campaign to Organize Digital Employees.
+Emma Kinema is an American labor organizer and the senior campaign lead of CODE-CWA, the Communications Workers of America's Campaign to Organize Digital Employees.
 In the late 2010s, while working as a quality assurance tester, Kinema volunteered as a games industry organizer and co-founder of Game Workers Unite.
 She was hired by the CWA union in 2020 to lead their initiative to organize video game and tech workers, the first American initiative of its kind in those sectors.

 As of August 2022, the CODE-CWA campaign has organized over 3000 union members in various sub-industries of the tech sector across over 25 bargaining units in the last two years of organizing.

 Career

 Emma Kinema's career background in the video game industry has spanned a variety of roles across multiple types and sizes of game companies.
 She had also been involved in labor organizing since the early 2010s.
 By the late 2010s, those interests coincided for her as a labor organizer in the games industry.
 While working full-time as a quality assurance tester for an Orange County, California-based game developer, Kinema became a founding member of Game Workers Unite, a group of volunteers organizing the video games industry.
 Kinema and games writer Liz Ryerson were the main figures behind the group's initial expansion in early 2018.
 This volunteering, which she estimated as 60 hours per week, included giving and receiving training and was supported by crowdfunded monthly income.
 Kinema's interest in organizing was propelled by her first- and secondhand experiences with crunch time (long periods of overtime), toxic workplace culture, and issues related to layoffs, pay gaps, discrimination, health care, and artistic credit attribution.
 She had previously trained with the Industrial Workers of the World.

 Kinema helped to organize a panel on labor at the March 2019 Game Developers' Conference and in May, helped to organize the walkout at Riot Games over its handling of sex discrimination.
 She assisted Riot workers in creating an organizing committee after they attended a 2018 Game Workers Unite meeting and further advised the organizers via phone.
 Variety named the Game Workers Unite organizers and Kinema (as the group's most public figure) among the most influential people in video games in 2018.